ElvannAbendroth/react-app-test/README.md

 Go in the reposotory settings, navigate to the Pages tab and choose `deploy from a branch` as the source, and ph-pages/(root) as the build branch.

+## You're Done!

-Your react app with now be available a the link mentionned in `package.json`
+Your react app with now be available a the link mentionned in `package.json` .
+For this project, the link is: https://elvannabendroth.github.io/react-page-template/

 Enjoy!